jncraton/brick-dimensions/readme.md

 The complete [brick-dimensions.csv file](https://jncraton.github.io/brick-dimensions/brick-dimensions.csv) is available for direct download.

+## Validation

+Several parts have been spot-checked against Bricklink part dimensions, and a number of parts are automatically validated by unit tests.

 ## Building Locally

 This project has only been tested on Debian-based Linux.
 In order to run this program, you will need the LDraw parts library.
 It is expected that this lives in `/usr/share/ldraw` and can be installed as `ldraw-parts`, though this will not include the most recent part updates.